naveasy/Naveasy/README.md

 ### 3) Create a new `ContentPage` and it's corresponding `ViewModel`
    - Inside this `ViewModel` ask for an instance of `INavigationService` on it's `class` constructor and store it in a private field.
    - Make this `PageViewModel` to implement `Naveasy.IPageLifecycleAware`
-   - Inside the `void OnAppearing()` method of this VM use the `INavigationService` instance that you've got to navigate to other page of your choice.
+   - Inside the method `void OnAppearing()` of this VM use the `INavigationService` instance that you've got to navigate to other page of your choice.
    - Tip.: You can use this `StartupPageViewMode` to implement custom logic like quering you web API's or checking credential and ect conditionaly navigate to login page or another page if the user is alrealy logged-in.
-   - in example below I've named it `StartupPage` & `StartupPageViewMode`
+   - in example below I've named it `StartupPage` & `StartupPageViewModel`

 ### 4) Configure Naveasy on your MauiProgram.cs
    - Call the generic method `.UseNaveasy<TViewModel>();` using your `StartupPageViewModel` type.